drnsmith/SQLtoAPI-RBAC/README.md

 >To generate JSON Web Tokens (JWT) for authentication: **jsonwebtoken**

-3. Set up the PostgreSQL database (using pgAdmin4) and create the necessary tables and constraints.
+3. Set up the PostgreSQL database and create the necessary tables and constraints.
 ---
 _Step 2: Creating the API endpoints:_
 * Define the required API endpoints for each functional requirement.